 Senior Assistant Director of Graduate Admission

-Counselor for: Applied Politics, Crime and Justice Studies, Global Public Policy, Mental Health Counseling, and Public Administration
+Counselor for: Applied Politics, Crime and Justice Studies, Global Public Policy, MBA, Mental Health Counseling, and Public Administration

 Email or 617-573-8302

 Scott joined Suffolk's graduate admission staff in fall 2018.
 Previously, he worked in the banking sector for several years while finishing his bachelor's degree in psychology at Bridgewater State University.
 Shortly after joining our team, Scott enrolled in graduate courses .
-He is responsible for assisting prospective students in the Master of Public Administration, MS in Mental Health Counseling, MS in Crime and Justice Studies, MA in Global Public Policy, and MA in Applied Politics programs.
+He is responsible for assisting prospective students in the MBA, Master of Public Administration, MS in Mental Health Counseling, MS in Crime and Justice Studies, MA in Global Public Policy, and MA in Applied Politics programs.
 Additionally, he conducts events on campus and engages in travel both domestically and internationally.
+Scott earned his MBA from Suffolk University.

 Advice to Applicants